-Signal Direction Description

-ADDRMAP[ADDRMAP_WIDTH-1:0] Input Configuration inputs that you can use to define the mapping scheme of the address decoder.
+Signal Direction Description ADDRMAP[ADDRMAP_WIDTH-1:0] Input Configuration inputs that you can use to define the mapping scheme of the address decoder.
 In the example decoder, there are 3 bits for each of the possible nine address regions.

-Note

-It is the reset sampled version of the ADDRMAP that is

-passed to the address decode irrespective of whether it is the ARM supplied address map or a modified version.

-QOSOVERRIDE[n:0] Input If HIGH, the internally generated values override the ARQOS and AWQOS input signals.
+Note QOSOVERRIDE[n:0] Input If HIGH, the internally generated values override the ARQOS and AWQOS input signals.
 See 2.4.12 Quality of Service on page 2-40 for more information.
 One bit exists for each slave interface.

-ACCHANNELENSx[1:0] Input AC channel enables, one input per slave interface.
-These

-for ACE interfaces inputs override any software enables.

-ACCHANNELENSx[0] Bit[0], DVM message enable

-for ACE-Lite interfaces This bit is encoded as follows:
+ACCHANNELENSx[1:0] for ACE interfaces ACCHANNELENSx[0] for ACE-Lite interfaces Input

-0 DVM messages are disabled.

-1 DVM messages are enabled.

-Bit[1], Snoop enable

-This bit applies to ACE interfaces only, and is encoded as follows:

-0 Snoop requests are disabled.

-1 Snoop requests are enabled.

-Note

-Snoops and DVM messages must still be enabled in the Snoop Control Registers.